A direct response to circus artists’ questions about training during pregnancy.

 I’ve over simplified the systems of our static and dynamic stabilizers into three layers and how they change during pregnancy, so you can better understand what you are feeling and how mobility work may need to change.

-2. Deep core – needs more conscious activation to provide a stable foundation to gain mobility
+Needs more conscious activation to provide a stable foundation to gain mobility.

 So, if you are going to go into a deep hip extension stretch, see how far you can go while keeping your TrA engaged.
 Or if you are going to work on pancake splits, see how far you can go while keeping your pelvic floor engaged.
 It may not be as far as you want, but you can be assured you are stretching your peripheral muscles and not straining the joints of your pelvis that are just trying to do their job by helping you grow a human!